Back to Blog

 Ten recruiting CRMs.
 Wildly different price points.
 Nearly identical marketing copy.
 Here's what actually separates them.

 Every platform claims to be "AI-powered," "built for agencies," and "the only tool you need."
 That's not helpful when you're trying to pick the right software for your team.
-What you need is a straight comparison — real pricing, honest weaknesses, and a clear answer to the question: which platform fits which type of agency?
+What you need is a straight comparison of workflow fit, current pricing status and the questions each vendor should prove.

 We've mapped the top 10 recruiting CRMs across six dimensions: candidate relationship management, ATS functionality, sourcing tools, reporting, GDPR compliance, and pricing.
 The comparison below is as honest as we can make it.
 Where Yena falls short (and it does in some areas), we'll say so.